Best Exterior House Paint Brands

 - Painting asbestos siding if your home has older asbestos-cement shingles.

-What is the best exterior paint for most homes in 2026?
+What is the best exterior paint for most homes?

 For many homes, a high-quality 100% acrylic exterior paint is a strong choice because it stays flexible, resists weathering, and works on many properly prepared surfaces.
 For homes with stucco cracks, older siding, severe weather exposure, or owners who want a longer-lasting system, a professionally applied exterior wall coating may be a better fit than a basic repaint.